fndomitrovic/update_arcgis_layers/README.md

 # update_arcgis_layers

 ## About:
 The code in this repository was used to create an ArcGIS regional bike infrastructure map that could be easily updated with the latest data.
+This code makes up the updating bike lane and Citi Bike dock layers on the [PANYNJ Regional Bike Map](https://geoapps.gis.panynj.gov/portal/apps/webappviewer/index.html?id=7f496ee5f7d940e39ed4cd6af2b7435b) on the PA Planning & Regional Development Bicycle Planning & Resources Sharepoint page.

 The Python scripts used in this project aimed to solve two issues with creating map layers by downloading open source data:
 1. Needing to repeatedly download data for the layer to reflect recent changes
 2. Infrequent updates to the source data